 - B.F.A. in Production

-In the fall of the sophomore year, students may take Theater Design, Drafting for the Theater, and begin a series of skills classes related to various areas of production - any of which are required for the B.F.A. and are electives for the B.A.
-Mid-semester, students who are interested in the B.F.A. submit letters of application and are granted an interview.
-Once accepted, they can choose a generalized production track or pursue additional courses in areas of interest such as Theater Design (scenic, costume, lighting, or sound), Stage Management, Technical Production, or Directing.
-As part of the B.F.A. curriculum design students may be given the opportunity to design a university Theater production, stage managers work in a variety of Theater settings, and directors assist faculty and guest directors and may have the opportunity to direct a full length play.
-Directors assist faculty and guest directors and may have the opportunity to direct a full length play.
+B.F.A. in production students can choose a generalized production track or pursue specific areas of interest such as Theater Design (scenic, costume, lighting, or sound), Stage Management, Technical Production, or Directing.
+As part of the B.F.A. curriculum design students may be given the opportunity to design a university Theater production, stage managers work in a variety of Theater settings, and directors assist faculty and guest directors and have the opportunity to direct up to two one-act plays.